RobinHankin/lorentz/README.md

 # Three-velocities

-Three-velocites behave in interesting and counter-intuitive ways.
+Three-velocities behave in interesting and counter-intuitive ways.

 ``` r
  u <- as.3vel(c(0.2,0.4,0.1))   # single three-velocity